aspose-total/Aspose.Total-Products/total/en/net/conversion/cgm-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to DOTX via .NET" h2=".NET API to Export CGM to DOTX on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive API that provides powerful document manipulation and conversion features for .NET applications.
+It includes a range of APIs that can be used to create, edit, and convert documents of various formats.

+The PDF Processing API, Aspose.PDF for .NET, allows developers to convert CGM files to DOC format.
+This API provides a range of features such as text extraction, document merging, and page manipulation.
+It also supports the conversion of PDF documents to other popular formats such as HTML, XPS, and SVG.

+The Document Processing API, Aspose.Words for .NET, enables developers to render DOC files to DOTX format.
+This API provides a range of features such as document creation, document manipulation, and document conversion.
+It also supports the conversion of DOC files to other popular formats such as HTML, PDF, and RTF.

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert CGM file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to DOTX.
+Aspose.Total for .NET is a powerful API that can be used to add document manipulation and conversion features to .NET applications.
+It includes the PDF Processing API, Aspose.PDF for .NET, which can be used to convert CGM files to DOC format.
+It also includes the Document Processing API, Aspose.Words for .NET, which can be used to render DOC files to DOTX format.
+With these APIs, developers can easily create, edit, and convert documents of various formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}